JamesDawson2513/Ecommerce-AB-Testing-2022/README.md

 The company has developed a new webpage and wants to determine if it has resulted in an increase in paying users.
 To do this, we conduct an AB test.

-The company has developed a new webpage to increase the number of paying users for their product.
-They are conducting an AB test to see the results of this new page.
-Two equally-sized groups are created as control and treatment groups, labeled A and B. The treatment group (B) is presented with the new webpage while the control group (A) is presented with the old one, and the experiment is run.
-Data is collected for both groups, and then hypothesis testing is applied to determine if the difference is significant or not.

-## Introduction
-The company has developed a new webpage to increase the number of paying users for their product.
-To evaluate its effectiveness, an A/B test was conducted comparing the new webpage against the existing one.

-Two equally-sized groups were created:
+We have two equally-sized gropus:
-* **Control Group (A):** Presented with the old webpage[cite: 1].
+* **Control Group (A):** Presented with the old webpage
-* **Treatment Group (B):** Presented with the new webpage[cite: 1].
+* **Treatment Group (B):** Presented with the new webpage

-Data was collected for both groups to monitor conversion rates, and hypothesis testing was applied to determine if the difference in performance is statistically significant.
+Data was collected for both gropus to monitor conversion rates, and we apply hypothesis tests to arrive at a conclusion as to whether the change is statistically significant.

 ---

 ## About the Dataset
 The dataset contains information regarding user interactions during the A/B test.